CiscoSE/LTRPRG-1100/guide/LTRDEV-1100-Guide-03d.md

 #### Step 1: Understanding the NETCONF Protocol Stack

-The NETCONF network management protocol is a client-server model using remote precudure call (RPC) over a secure connection-oriented session.
-The client sends the RPC encoded in XML, and the server replies with a respone encoded in XML.
+The NETCONF network management protocol is a client-server model using remote procedure call (RPC) over a secure connection-oriented session.
+The client sends the RPC encoded in XML, and the server replies with a response encoded in XML.
 The client RPC and server response are typically YANG data models and YANG data, encoded in an XML data format.
 The most common transport protocol used to secure NETCONF connections is typically SSH.
 The NETCONF protocol stack and relationship to SSH and YANG can be represented as follows: